Occupational hearing loss

 The following steps can help prevent hearing loss.

 - Protect your ears when you are exposed to loud noises.
-Wear protective ear plugs or earmuffs when you are around loud equipment.
+Wear proper protective ear plugs or earmuffs when you are around loud equipment.

 - Be aware of the risks to hearing from recreational activities such as shooting a gun or driving snowmobiles.